longcheng11/rdf_encoding/README.md

 3, How to set the enviorment of x10, please refer to http://x10-lang.org/.

-4, If any questions, please email to lcheng(AT)eeng.nuim.ie
+4, If any questions, please email to long.cheng(AT)tu-dresden.de